NikolayP12/page/README.md

 Once the plugin is installed, it is ideal to configure the mail sending section correctly before starting to create a page.
 Go to \_Site administration > \_Server > \_Outgoing mail configuration and configure the fields for SMTP.
 An example of using an Outlook email is as follows:

-- **SMTP hosts**: smtp.office365.com:587
-  Specify the port; if not specified, the plugin will default to port 587 by default.
+- **SMTP hosts**: smtp.office365.com:587 (Specify the port; if not specified, the plugin will default to port 587 by default)

 - **SMTP security**: TLS